 This low-cost system is intended to be inexpensive and easy to use.
 The client was willing to specialize it for somewhat brighter samples, those with yields of ~0.1% or higher.
 We therefore relied on putting the sensor as close as possible to the sample without running into anything or blocking other detectors.

 The result was that we collect about 1% of the emitted light.
-With 35% peak overall efficiency (48% area efficiency and 72% detection probability), we have about 4x107 to 4x1011 detection events per second.
+With 35% peak overall efficiency (48% area efficiency and 72% detection probability), we have about 4×107 to 4×1011 detection events per second.
 With an ordinary photodiode with a gain of 1, that's a current range of about 6 pA to 60 nA, and that's for light near the peak sensitivity wavelength of the detector.
-It's hard to get good results in a wide bandwidth with that sort of current, so an electron-multiplying detector would help a lot.
+It's hard to get good results in a wide bandwidth with that sort of current, so an electron-multiplying detector helps a lot.

 MPPCs do have some very important advantages, though: they're much less delicate, easier to drive, longer-lived, and considerably cheaper.
-In this case that turned out to be a big win, because the minimum useful signal (3 MHz) is more than three times the maximum dark count rate (about 900 kHz in our operating conditions).
+In this case that turned out to be a big win, because the minimum useful signal for imaging (3 MHz count rate) is more than three times the maximum dark count rate (about 900 kHz in our operating conditions).
 Thus for imaging, the dark count rate has only a minor effect on the system performance.

-The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
-The whole thing was controlled with a modified version of one of our older laser driver models.
+The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs, with a bootstrap based on a Mini Circuits SAV-551+ pHEMT; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
+Overall control and serial communication was handled by a modified version of one of our laser driver models.
 The firmware and PC software were derived from these products as well.

 The POC hardware design, software, and construction took a bit over three weeks' work.
 Calendar time from contract signing to delivery: eight weeks, including a week each for the photon budget and the client's evaluation process.